adamgracikowski/Numerical-Methods/Project2/README.md

 # Project 2: The Eigenvalue Problem for Tridiagonal matrices

-**This project is currently under development.**

-This project is being implemented as a part of Numerical Methods 2 academic course.
+This project was implemented as a part of Numerical Methods 2 academic course.

 ## Table of Contents:
 - [Objective of the project](#objective-of-the-project)